 Other Things to Note

-At this time there are no pets for those who may be allergic.
+I have no pets for those who may be allergic.

 There are many projects in process as this old house is being restored.
-The fun part is that it is nearly finished on the inside. there are before and after pics to show improvements.
+The fun part is that it is nearly finished on the inside.
+There are before and after pics to show improvements.

 Bedrooms are located up stairs to climb.